rotten-girl/Character-Tool/README.txt

 not allow nsfw.

-So, in liew of making a real alternative bc servers are expensive and I'm a hobbyist with no real expereince or education on coding besides my own, personal webist.
+So, in liew of making a real alternative bc servers are expensive and I'm a hobbyist with no real expereince or education on coding besides my own, personal website.
 I made this.

 This is technically the second version, but the first sucked ass and never left my computer.